com4/octoeb/README.md

 In `repo`

-1. OWNER and REPO are https://github.com/OWNER/REPO when you visit a repo on GitHub, so for example https://github.com/enderlabs/eventboard.io gives OWNER=enderlabs and REPO=eventboard.io
+1. OWNER and REPO are https://github.com/OWNER/REPO when you visit a repo on GitHub, so for example https://github.com/enderlabs/octoeb gives OWNER=enderlabs and REPO=octoeb
 2. The token can be obtained from https://github.com/settings/tokens
 3. USER is your login email for GitHub